Last Revision Date: March 2021

 3. What do we mean when we say ‘personal’ and ‘sensitive’ data and processing?

-By personal data we mean any information that might allow you to be identified, such as your name, email address, address, date of birth, credit card details, NHS number, I.P. computer address, photo or video image or voice recording.
+By personal data we mean any information that might allow you to be identified, such as your name, phone number, email address, address, date of birth, credit card details, NHS number, I.P. computer address, photo or video image or voice recording.
 For patients, some of this data may be sensitive and relate to their health and wellbeing, for example, ethnicity and religious views.
 Your phone number is collected to allow a clinician to call you if it is necessary and relevant to the consultation.
 We will not use your phone number for marketing purposes.